Data for wellbeing

 It also enables the data and information we gather to be securely stored and managed, so it can be used as evidence to inform decision-making.

-Aims of DfW
+Aims of the programme

-DfW aims to ensure that:
+Data for wellbeing aims to ensure that:

-- Parents, families and whānau have access to the information they need to help their children and young people succeed and reach their potential
+- parents, families and whānau have access to the information they need to help their children and young people succeed and reach their potential

-- Communities of Learning | Kāhui Ako are able to improve their collaborative monitoring, analysis, knowledge and understanding to improve outcomes for learners.
+- Communities of Learning | Kāhui Ako are able to improve their collaborative monitoring, analysis, knowledge and understanding to improve outcomes for learners

-- The education sector and government can use safe and trusted data to inform decisions about investment, support needs, and education related policy.
+- the education sector and government can use safe and trusted data to inform decisions about investment, support needs, and education related policy

-- Students can access an enduring record of their progress
+- students can access an enduring record of their progress

-- The administrative burden on education providers is reduced.
+- the administrative burden on education providers is reduced.

-The DfW programme includes:
+The data for wellbeing programme includes:

 Last reviewed: Has this been useful?
 Give us your feedback